How to Solve a System of Equations Using Gaussian Elimination: A Step-by-Step Guide

 Worked Out Example

-These examples show the three possible cases for linear systems: no solution, one solution, and infinitely many solutions.
+This example shows the three possible cases for linear systems: no solution, one solution, and infinitely many solutions.
 Systems with no solution are called inconsistent, while systems with at least one solution are called consistent.

-Example 1: Solve the system
+Example 1: Solve the systems:

 x + 2y + 3z &= 2 \\